DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 7 - Give the Raspberry Pi a Static IP address and setup Port Forwarding

-To make it easy to access your DigiNode on your local network.
-It is recommended to give your Raspberry Pi a fixed local IP address.
+To make it easy to access your DigiNode on your local network, it is recommended to give your Raspberry Pi a Static IP address.
 This can typically be done via the web interface of your router.

 Finally, you also need to open two ports on your router to make your device discoverable by other nodes.
 This step is very important if you want to help support the network.